-There is so much to see and do in Te Moananui ā Toi (the Coastal Bay of Plenty) and, whatever you choose - it's sure to make you smile!
-We've put together 9 epic Bay of Plenty experiences below - but it doesn't stop there, explore our website and find your adventure!
+There is so much to see and do in Te Moananui ā Toi (the Coastal Bay of Plenty) and, whatever you choose, it's sure to make you smile.
+We've put together nine epic Bay of Plenty experiences below, but it doesn't stop there so explore our website and find your adventure!

 1: Embrace our pristine coastline